ronaldstoner/nostr-irc/README.md

 - /clear - clears the messages window
 - [PENDING] /join - joins an existing or creates a new chatroom
 - [PENDING] /part - leaves a chatroom
-- /quit - quits the nostr-irc client
+- /quit - quits the nostr-cli client
 - [PENDING] /slap - slaps another users pubkey with a fish
 - /who - displays a list of recently seen users
 ```